The label outlasted the job description

 Delivery

-Over time that turned into a release path with a contract.
+Over time that grew into a release path with a contract.
 Validate the source.
 Build an immutable artifact.
 Update the Git-owned release reference.
 Let the controller reconcile it.
 Check the running deployment.
 Exercise the narrow product behavior that changed.
 Each step leaves evidence for the next one.

 Training

 In June 2026, I led an internal training session for the development team.
-I did not start with the architecture.
+I didn't start with the architecture.
 I started with day one: pick a repository and branch, pick the runtime and a known database baseline, create a workspace, and get to work.
 The point was to stop setup from being tribal knowledge.

 The questions were practical.
 What survives when a workspace is deleted?
 Can developers use their preferred editor?
 What happens if someone tries to push from the wrong branch?
 Can the system reset a database, reapply the checked-in changes, and test from a clean baseline?
 Can a team put its own review rules into CI instead of asking everyone to remember them?

 I answered from the system in front of us.
 A part of the live demo failed to open.
 I used the error as the next input, explained the likely cause, and kept moving.
-Another control was not ready for everyone yet, so I said so and added it to the work.
+Another control wasn't ready for everyone yet, so I said so and added it to the work.
 The session was training, but it was also a fairly honest product review.

 The useful proof came from the other developers.
 They described using separate workspaces for separate assignments, saving team rules in the repository, resetting test data from source, and handing a running environment to someone else for review.
 The planned hour ran long because the questions kept coming.